soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 18. On the `Rod Pump` device template screen, select the `Views` item from the central navigation pane, and choose `Visualizing the device` once again to create a new view.
 Name this view, `Command` and add a tile for the `Toggle Motor Power` command.
 Once complete, press the `Save` button in the toolbar.
 This View will allow pump operators to initiate the toggle power command from the IoT Central application.

 19. Finally, we can add a thumbnail image to represent the equipment.
-Select on the circle icon to left of the template name.
+Select **Device templates**, then select **Rod Pump**.
+Select the circle icon to left of the template name.
 This will allow you to select an image file.
 The image used in this lab can be found on [PixaBay](https://pixabay.com/photos/refinery-pump-oil-pump-industry-514010/).
 After setting the thumbnail, select the `Publish` button in the device template toolbar.
+Finally, select **Publish** to publish the device template.

     ![The header portion of the Rod Pump device template is shown with the thumbnail and Publish menu item highlighted.](media/device-template-thumbnail.png "Device Template Thumbnail and Publishing")